-The main building, which includes chapels and the now disused crematorium, was originally intended to be the first building of the cemetery.
-However, due to primarily economic reasons, it was postponed.
+Originally, the main building — which houses the chapels and the now disused crematorium — was intended to be the cemetery’s first structure.
+However, its construction was postponed primarily due to economic reasons.

 Lewerentz was removed from the project